avaly/create-pages/README.markdown

 # create-pages

-create-pages is a WordPress plugin that helps with automatically creating a list of new pages.
+create-pages is a WordPress plugin that helps with automatically creating a list of new pages with dummy content.
 The pages can be nested and can have custom fields assigned upon creation.